rajmohanacharya/url-monitor-scripts/README.md

 - `/etc/systemd/system/url_monitor.service` - how to run the script - url_monitor.sh
 - `/etc/systemd/system/url_monitor.timer` - when to run the script automatically, by starting the service at scheduled times

-## Usage

-The provided **.sh scripts** have been secured using encryption.
-To obtain access, please contact me directly.
-I will provide the required password and decryption instructions upon request.

-Significant time and effort have been invested in developing and securing these scripts.
-As outlined in the LICENSE agreement, distribution is not free.
-Please review the LICENSE for full details regarding usage and distribution terms.

 ## REFER **readme_step_by_step.txt** for STEP BY STEP INSTRUCTIONS ##